 Most of our time was spent working or wandering the city.
 Here are a few activities we did:

-- I went to Blanca’s Vinyasa Hatha yoga class once or twice a week at Prana Yoga.
+- I went to Blanca’s Vinyasa Hatha yoga class once or twice a week at Prana Yoga (sadly now closed).
 A four class pass usually costs 300 pesos but was discounted to 270 pesos ($17).
-Note the schedule on their website isn’t up to date so check their Facebook page.

 - Entrance to Monte Alban, a Zapotec archeological site just outside the city, was 64 pesos ($4) each.
 We aren’t usually into ruins but it’s well worth a visit as it’s inexpensive, uncrowded, and a peaceful escape from the city.

 - Entrance to MACO, the Oaxacan Museum of Contemporary Art was only 10 pesos ($0.65) but I think it’s usually double that when all the exhibitions are open.